 The Company business activities are exposed to a variety of financial risks, namely liquidity risk, foreign currency risks and credit risk.
 The Company's management has the overall responsibility for establishing and governing the Company risk management framework.
 The management is responsible for developing and monitoring the Company risk management policies.
 The Company risk management policies are established to identify and analyse the risks faced by the Company, to set and monitor appropriate risk limits and controls, periodically review the changes in market conditions and reflect the changes in the policy accordingly.
 The key risks and mitigating actions are also placed before the Board of directors of the Company.

-L Credit risk
+i.
+Credit risk

-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from Company's trade receivables and other financial assets ed Acco
+to precitive its contractual obligations and arises principally from Company's trade receivables and other financial assets.

-The carrying amount of financial assets represents the maximum credit exposure which is as follows:
+The earlying amount of financial assets represents the maximum credit exposure which is as follows: